cuonggt/flask-docs/installation.md

 <a name="virtualenv"></a>
 ## virtualenv

-`Virtualenv` is probably what you want to use during development, and if you have shell access to your production machines, you'll probably want to use it there, too.
+Virtualenv is probably what you want to use during development, and if you have shell access to your production machines, you’ll probably want to use it there, too.

 What problem does virtualenv solve?
 If you like Python as much as I do, chances are you want to use it for other projects besides Flask-based web applications.
 But the more projects you have, the more likely it is that you will be working with different versions of Python itself, or at least different versions of Python libraries.
-Let's face it: quite often libraries break backwards compatibility, and it's unlikely that any serious application will have zero dependencies.
+Let’s face it: quite often libraries break backwards compatibility, and it’s unlikely that any serious application will have zero dependencies.
 So what do you do if two or more of your projects have conflicting dependencies?

 Virtualenv to the rescue!
 Virtualenv enables multiple side-by-side installations of Python, one for each project.
-It doesn't actually install separate copies of Python, but it does provide a clever way to keep different project environments isolated.
-Let's see how virtualenv works.
+It doesn’t actually install separate copies of Python, but it does provide a clever way to keep different project environments isolated.
+Let’s see how virtualenv works.

 If you are on Mac OS X or Linux, chances are that the following command will work for you: